Leadership Lens Webinars

 Join Us At Our Next Leadership Lens Webinar!

-This will be the focus of our upcoming Asia Edition Leadership Lens webinar, Lift!
-The Power of Inclusive Sponsorship, to be held on Wednesday, January 14, 2026, from 12:00–1:00pm HKT.
+In honour of March being Women’s History Month, and to honour International Women’s Day, this will be the focus of our upcoming Asia Edition Leadership Lens, A Spotlight on How to Deliver Impactful & Inclusive Feedback—which will be held on Wednesday, March 18, 2026, from 12:00–1:00pm HKT.
 Join Ritu Bhasin LL.B.
-MBA, award-winning leadership expert, bestselling author, and CEO of bhasin consulting inc., as she leads an engaging discussion on how leaders and organisations across Asia can embrace sponsorship that uplifts rather than assimilates, including:
+MBA, award-winning leadership expert, bestselling author, and CEO of bhasin consulting inc., as she leads a dynamic discussion on how leaders across Asia can leverage impactful and inclusive performance management strategies to uplift team members, including:

 Attendance is complimentary.
 We invite HR and talent management professionals, DEI professionals, and leaders from across organisations in Asia to attend—so please spread the word.